College of Liberal Arts & Social Sciences > Academics > History > Undergraduate > History (BA) > Concentration Requirements > Standard Concentration

-History majors cap off their studies with HST 390 CAPSTONE IN HISTORICAL RESEARCH AND WRITING, a course in deep and sustained historical research and writing.
+History majors cap off their studies with HST 390, a course in deep and sustained historical research and writing.
 To prepare for this capstone, one of the six 300-level HST classes must be part of a two-quarter linked sequence (called the “gateway course”).
 Students are strongly encouraged to take this sequence either in their junior or senior year bearing in mind that the gateway HST 390s are reliably offered only in Autumn-Winter and Winter-Spring.
 Not all 300-level HST courses are gateways to the HST 390 capstone, so students should refer to the History Department web page and postings in SAC 420 for applicable offerings.
 HST 299 is a prerequisite for HST 390.

 Students will take one additional HST course in either the lower or upper division.